sisiwei/nyu-spring-tutorials/week2.md

 Quick announcement: I'm planning on splitting our time together in half.
 2 hours of demos/new information, 2 hours of help on any interactive work you want to do in your studio classes.

 ### What You'll Learn
-* How to use the Inspector
+* How to use the Web Inspector
 * How to use CSS floats and the mysterious clearfix.
 * How to make your own layouts